hegza/black-scholes-transpiled-rs/PROCEEDINGS.md

 2. Fix `pyrs` transpilation failures.
     * Pyrs called library functions with integers instead of floats, relying on Python's automatic cast.
     * Python's `float` is 64-bit, converted to `f64` instead of `f32` offered by pyrs.
+    * Pyrs failed to trace parentheses from Python side to Rust.
+Went through all calculations and fixed the problem.
 3. Add `mod` where relevant.
     * `pyrs` could not recognize local imports from library imports.
 4. Make BS-functions public.